-Phase 4: How to implement and know if we are on track?

-Subphases

-Subphase 4.2: Monitoring and evaluation of the strategy

-OECD-DAC evaluation questions

-To ensure that the questions asked during an evaluation cover important aspects

-Monitoring should become a routine operation.
+Phase Phase 4: How to implement and know if we are on track?
+Sub-phase Sub-phase 4.2: Monitoring and evaluation of the strategy Name of tool OECD-DAC evaluation questions Objective/s To ensure that the questions asked during an evaluation cover important aspects Total time spent on this tool Monitoring should become a routine operation.
 Evaluation is normally a significant exercise and depending on the scale can take a team several weeks to complete.

-Note: For time spent on each subphase, please see section on description of tool.

-Monitoring and evaluation should be planned from the start of the process.
+Note: For time spent on each sub-phase, please see section on Description of tool Under which circumstances to use the tool Monitoring and evaluation should be planned from the start of the process.
 This helps to identify aspects to monitor, which will make the later evaluation easier and more effective.
 Agreeing who will be involved in monitoring and evaluation also helps to identify the appropriate measures and tools.

-The planning team should ensure that monitoring and evaluation responsibilities are identified at an early stage.
+Main actor(s) responsible The planning team should ensure that monitoring and evaluation responsibilities are identified at an early stage.
 Stakeholders potentially involved should agree with measures and responsibilities.

-The beneficiaries are potentially all impacted by a strategic planning process and those supporting the process.

-The OECD Development Assistance Committee has developed a useful set of questions to help understand important aspects of a development activity.
+Target / beneficiary The beneficiaries are potentially all impacted by a strategic planning process and also those supporting the process.
+Description of tool The OECD Development Assistance Committee has developed a useful set of questions to help understand important aspects of a development activity.
 The questions form a useful framework for undertaking monitoring.

-The questions are the following:
+The questions are: Relevance.

-Relevance

 The extent to which activities meet policies and priorities.
-Specific questions include the following:

-- To what extent are objectives still valid? - Are objectives consistent with overall goals? - Are activities and outputs consistent with intended impacts and effects?
+Specific sub questions include: To what extent are objectives still valid?
+Are objectives consistent with overall goals?
+Are activities and outputs consistent with intended impacts and effects?
+Effectiveness The extent of achievement of the objectives.

-Effectiveness

-The extent of achievement of the objectives.

-- To what extent are the objectives met or likely to be met? - What are factors influencing this?
+To what extent are the objectives met or likely to be What are factors influencing this?
+Efficiency Were the outputs achieved with good use of the inputs.
+Were activities cost-effective?
+Were activities achieved on time?
+Was implementation efficient related to alternatives?
+Impact This refers to the changes as a result of project activities.

-Etticiency

-The extent that the outputs achieved made good use of the inputs.

-- Were activities cost-effective?

-- Were activities achieved on time?

-- Was implementation efficient related to alternatives?

-Impact

-This refers to the changes as a result of project activities.
 They can be positive or negative, intended or unintended.
-It should also pick up influences from external factors, such as the overall economic situation.
+It should also pick up influences from external factors, e.g. the overall economic situation.
 The scale of impact should be assessed.
-Here are some OECD and DAC questions:

-- What has happened as a result of the programme or project? - What real difference has the project made to the beneficiaries? - How many people have been affected?
+OECD, DAC sub-questions include: What has happened as a result of the programme or project?
+What real difference has a project made to the beneficiaries?
+How many people have been affected?
+Sustainability This is to do with whether activities are likely to continue after specific programmes and / or projects cease.

-Sustainability

-This deals with whether activities are likely to continue after specific programmes or projects cease.
 It includes social, economic and environmental sustainability.
-Questions include the following:

-- · Are the activities likely to continue after the project activities cease? - What were major factors helping or hindering implementation?
+Questions include: Are the activities likely to continue after project activities cease?
+What were major factors helping or hindering implementation?
 Are they likely to continue?

-- + It provides a good set of questions that explore important aspects of development. - + It has wide familiarity and acceptance.

-- It needs refinement to meet requirements of specific activities.

-This has strong links with monitoring and evaluation tools, SMART objectives and logical frameworks.

-OECD/DAC (1991) Principles for evaluation of development assistance, Paris Organisation for Economic Co-operation and Development, Development Assistance Committee.
+Advantages and Advantages (+) disadvantages of Provide a good set of questions which explore this tool important aspects of development-Wide familiarity and acceptance Disadvantages (-) Needs refinement to meet needs of specific activities.
+Related tools This has strong links with monitoring and evaluation tools, SMART objectives, and logical frameworks References and Generally accessible documents: further resources OECD/DAC (1991) Principles for evaluation of development assistance, Paris Organisation for Economic Co-operation and Development, Development Assistance Committee.
 OECD (2002) Glossary of key terms in evaluation and results based management = Glossaire des principaux termes relatifs à l'évaluation et la gestion axée sur les résultats = Glosario de los principales términos sobre evaluación y gestión basada en resultados, Paris, DAC Working Party on Aid Evaluation, Organisation for Economic Co-operation and Development.

+Academic documents (access may be limited):